kai-li-1994/garment-variant-dataset/README.md

 The resulting URL pool defined the fixed product assortment used for subsequent product-detail scraping.
 The dataset should therefore be interpreted as a fixed snapshot of product records returned for the in-scope clothing categories during the URL-collection window, rather than as a continuously updated representation of each retailer’s full online catalogue.

-The retailer-specific acquisition scripts are not included in this release.
-This is because the archived release focuses on the curated analytical dataset and downstream dataset-construction workflow, and because retailer website structures and listing endpoints are time-sensitive and may change.
-The released files provide the final curated dataset, Python scripts used for dataset construction after data acquisition, mapping tables, and processing summaries.

 ## Dataset-size summary

 | Step | Input records | Removed / unresolved records | Output records | Main purpose |